Blowleaf/streampodvms/docs/admins_docs.md

 ## 4. Docker Deployment options

-The mediacms image is built to use supervisord as the main process, which manages one or more services required to run mediacms.
+The streampod image is built to use supervisord as the main process, which manages one or more services required to run streampod.
 We can toggle which services are run in a given container by setting the environment variables below to `yes` or `no`:

 * ENABLE_UWSGI
 * ENABLE_NGINX